wangziqi2013/wangziqi2013.github.io/_posts/2020-07-19-loseless-and-lossy-memory-io-link-compression.markdown

    be precise in bit unit.
 So even if some peculiar algorithm does need that number, having a number rounded to 16 bytes would help very little, I guess.

+2. Floating point truncation happens at CPU side or GPU side?

 This paper proposes adding memory compression to GPGPU memory architecture for improving performance with reduced bandwidth consumption.
 Although many previous publications focus on saving storage and providing larger effective memory, this paper explores another aspect of memory compression: Saving memory bandwidth for memory-bound GPGPU workloads.
 The paper points